 - Special rates apply for group tours of 20+ people.
 Contact Group Sales Department (216) 515-1228 for more information and reservation.
 Give at least two weeks’ notice along with information with regard to visitors who might require any assistance.
 Adults $17.75; Seniors (65+) $15; Students/Youth (9-18) $12; Students/Youth (up to 8 years) have free entry (with Adult admission); Cleveland Metropolitan School District Student Groups (9-18) free entry.

-How To reach The Rock N Roll Hall Of Fame And Museum by Public Transport
+How to Reach The Rock N Roll Hall Of Fame And Museum

 - Bus# 64 will take you directly to Rock-N-Roll Hall of Fame.